Raku/App-Rakubrew/README.md

 Show or set the local version.

 ### `nuke [version]` or `unregister [version]`
 Removes an installed or registered version.
-Versions built by rakudobrew are actually deleted, registered versions are only unregistered but not deleted.
+Versions built by rakubrew are actually deleted, registered versions are only unregistered but not deleted.

 ### `rehash`